Sanmitha4/Sleek_Circular_Stopwatch/README.md

 └── SleekCircularStopwatch.java   # Main GUI stopwatch source file
 └── README.md                     # This documentation

+---

-## 🖼️ UI Preview
+##🖼️ UI Preview

 ![Stop Watch Timer](image.png)

+---
-## 🔧 Customization Ideas
+🔧 Customization Ideas

-Add Lap feature with a list display
+1.Add Lap feature with a list display
-Sound alert on completion or intervals
+2.Sound alert on completion or intervals
-Export elapsed time to a log file
+3.Export elapsed time to a log file
-Dark/light theme toggle
+4.Dark/light theme toggle
+---

-##📜 License
+📜 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and share!

+---

-##🙋‍♀️ Author
+🙋‍♀️ Author
 Sanmitha S. Shetty